-2.1 Recruitment
+2.1.
+Recruitment

 Participants were directly recruited via staff email group lists.
 Nine academic teaching staff participated.
 Seven of the nine staff were researchers in the built environment.
 During recruitment and in the briefing sheet provided participants were informed that the purpose of the study was to explore their lighting preferences in their working environments.
 Academic teaching and research staff were selected as they represent a less transient population than undergraduate or postgraduate students and are more likely to have experience manipulating the light and lighting conditions in a variety of university spaces.
-A small sample was appropriate because this research aimed to collect a rich description of detailed information about each individual's experiences and views.
-Data collection is deemed sufficient when theoretical saturation is achieved at a point where no new themes emerge from interviews.
+A small sample was appropriate because this research aimed to collect a rich description of

-2.2 Data collection
+2.2.
+Data collection

-2.2.1 Interviews
+2.2.1.
+Interviews

 Participants were interviewed at a convenient time and date in their own offices or a location convenient to them.
 Being able to conduct the interview in the individual's offices allowed the occupants to directly show the interviewer their preferences.
-Participants had typically occupied offices within the same buildings for periods between 3 - 26 years.
+Participants had typically occupied offices within the same buildings for periods between 3 and 26 years.
 In two interviews the recording was split into two separate periods, one because the participant started to talk again about light and lighting after the interview finished, this discussion was paused and recording resumed; the other because the participant wanted to relocate to their laboratory to demonstrate their difficulty with using the retractable light switches that were linked to the automated lighting sensors.

 A semi-structured interview procedure was formulated from a previous pilot study.
-The questions were decided upon as specifically focusing on lighting, lighting behaviour, and the use of campus spaces.
-The topic guide comprised eight main areas:1) Automation in corridor areas; 2) Corridor dimming, sensitivity and timing; 3) Orientation of building; 4) Office daylight, blinds and artificial lighting; 5) Office lighting habits and patterns of behaviour; 6) Seasons/weather; 7) Classroom lighting controls - examples of excellent and poor designs; 8) Views and blind use.
+The questions were decided upon as specifically focusing on lighting, lighting behaviour and the use of campus spaces.
+The topic guide comprised eight main areas:(1) Automation in corridor areas; (2) Corridor dimming, sensitivity and timing; (3) Orientation of building; (4) Office daylight, blinds and artificial lighting; (5) Office lighting habits and patterns of behaviour; (6) Seasons/weather; (7) Classroom lighting controls - examples of excellent and poor designs; (8) Views and blind use.
 The questions were not limited in scope and the researcher actively sought to keep the question open ended to encourage opinions and further examples to be expressed.